Michael Anagnos: History

 Anagnos was Howe's assistant.
 When Howe was absent Anagnos was Director of the Perkins School for the Blind; he became very familiar with the system of teaching the blind and deaf.
 He studied the success of Laura Bridgman, a former student of the Perkins School for the Blind.
 This contributed to his work with Helen Keller, Thomas Stringer, Willie Elizabeth Robin, and other blind and deaf students.
 Howe died in January 1876; upon his death, Anagnos became the second director of the Perkins School for the Blind.

 Anagnos published Education of the Blind in 1882.
 Around this time, he devised a plan for a kindergarten to teach blind and deaf children.
 His wife was very educated.
 By this time she had published several books and assisted and inspired her husband's work with the deaf and blind as well as helping raise money for the kindergarten.
 However, she suddenly died at 41 in 1886.
 The couple had no children.
 Within the next few years, a kindergarten building was erected in Jamaica Plain, Boston, and a large endowment was organized.
 Anagnos forfeited compensation and labored tirelessly to finish the project.
 One of the first students was Thomas Stringer.
 Around this time Anagnos sent former Perkins student Anne Sullivan to teach Helen Keller.

 Anagnos traveled to Greece and other parts of Europe for 15 months around 1889.
 While in Greece he met with Olga, the Queen of Greece.
-The queen learned about Helen Keller's story and asked to read every letter she wrote Anagnos.
-Her interest was so intense that she kept several of the letters and the nine-year-old blind girl was highly regarded in the queen's court.
+The queen learned about Helen Keller's story, and asked to read every letter she wrote Anagnos.
+Her interest was so intense that she kept several of the letters, and the nine-year-old deafblind girl was highly regarded in the queen's court.
 Many U.S. newspapers circulated the story about Helen Keller's popularity within a royal court, which catapulted her legacy.
 Around age ten Helen Keller wrote "The Frost King" and sent it as a birthday gift to Anagnos.
 He published the story in The Mentor, the Perkins alumni magazine.
 The story was then published in The Goodson Gazette, a journal on deaf-blind education based in Virginia.
+The ensuing controversy regarding the apparent plagiarism involved in the writing of the story - it became known as "The Frost King Incident" - led to a major controversy which spread far beyond the school, and ultimately to Anagnos breaking with both Keller and Sullivan.

 Helen Keller later became the first deaf-blind woman to receive a bachelor's degree.
 Her story became one of the most popular in American history.